UChicago Medicine AdventHealth La Grange

-UChicago Medicine AdventHealth La Grange is a non-profit hospital campus in La Grange, Illinois, United States that is part of a joint venture between AdventHealth and UChicago Medicine.
+Adventist Midwest Health (doing business as UChicago Medicine AdventHealth La Grange) is a non-profit hospital campus in La Grange, Illinois, United States that is part of a joint venture between AdventHealth and UChicago Medicine.
 The hospital is a primary stroke center and also a designated Level II trauma center by the Illinois Department of Public Health.

 History

-1955-1998
+1955–1998

 In 1955, La Grange Memorial Hospital was founded.

 On January 10, 1995, Columbia/HCA Healthcare announced that it would purchase La Grange Memorial Hospital.
 The for-profit hospital network purchased La Grange Memorial Hospital for $155 million.

 On August 20, 1998, Adventist Health System announced that it was purchasing La Grange Memorial Hospital from Columbia/HCA Healthcare Corp.
 In September, Adventist Health System purchased La Grange Memorial Hospital for $155 million.
-Before the sale Columbia/HCA Healthcare invested $91 million into La Grange Memorial Hospital.
-And also before the sale Loyola Medicine had been interested in purchasing the hospital.
-After the purchase Adventist Health System had to upgrade La Grange Memorial Hospital for $40 million, the upgrades were originally part of an agreement between Columbia/HCA Healthcare and the Illinois Department of Public Health.
+Before the sale Columbia/HCA Healthcare invested $91 million into La Grange Memorial Hospital, and also Loyola Medicine had been interested in purchasing the hospital.
+After the purchase Adventist Health System upgraded La Grange Memorial Hospital for $40 million, the upgrades were an agreement between Columbia/HCA Healthcare and the Illinois Department of Public Health.

-2003-present
+2003–present

 In early October 2003, La Grange Memorial Hospital announced that it would renovate and expand for $79 million, it would add a five-story, 225,000-square-foot tower.
 The private patient rooms would be 221-square-foot, doubling the size of the older rooms that were 116-square-foot.
 At the end of construction the number of beds would stay the same at 223.
 And the hospitals generator and cooling system would be made bigger.
 A new parking lot would be built for physicians' demolishing part of the hospital.
 And also an office building would be demolished and a road by the hospital would be reconstructed.

 In early February 2013, Adventist La Grange Memorial Hospital announced that it would purchase two hyperbaric oxygen chambers for its wound care center.
 To create space for the chambers it would be adding 950-square-foot onto the wound care center, by eliminating four parking spaces.

-On August 29, 2013, the Natural Birthing Center opened one day early, when a woman who was in labour had a water birth at the hospital.
+On August 29, the Natural Birthing Center opened one day early, when a woman who was in labour had a water birth at the hospital.

 In late June 2014, Adventist La Grange Memorial Hospital got approval from the La Grange village board to expand and renovate its emergency department to 7,000-square-foot.

-In early October 2014, Adventist La Grange Memorial Hospital had a groundbreaking ceremony for its emergency department.
+In early October, Adventist La Grange Memorial Hospital had a groundbreaking for its emergency department.
 The construction was completed in late September 2016 for a total of $10 million.
 The number of rooms had been increased from sixteen to twenty-four and they had been made private.